oren/aws-solution-architect-associate/cloud-guru.md

 ### Aurora
 Scaling - 2 copies of your data is contained in each AZ with minimum of 3 AZs.
 6 copies of your data.

+2 types of replicas:
+* Aurora Replicas (currently 15)
+* MySQL Read Replicas

 ### Databases Summary
+Scaling of DynamoDB vs RDS:
+* DynamoDB - push button scaling. scale your db without downtime.
+* RDS - not so easy.
+Use bigger instance or add a read replica.

 ### Databases Quiz

 ## VPC